-On 4 August a warehouse explosion destroyed a port, left a crater in the ground and scarred a whole population.
+Last year, on 4 August, a warehouse explosion destroyed a port, left a crater in the ground and scarred a whole population.
 The ‘Beirut blast’ forced a government to resign, shook the whole of the Middle East and made global news.
-As a ministry, we have felt the emotional turmoil this has created.
-We wanted to give you the opportunity to respond to this crisis through the Lebanon Appeal.

 Stirred by the people